gozumi/NT/me/index.markdown

 To relook is to have an additional look.
 It is to look again.

-Always, at the back of mind is the question, “how can you make people reassess what is already familiar to them?”</br>
+Always, at the back of mind is the question, “how can you make people reassess what is already familiar to them?”
 “How can I make people revisit the familiar with ‘new’ eyes?”
 So my work is consistently about scraping beneath the surface: weaving together and reconstructing different narratives from that which already exists.
 A continual attempt to recapture, reinterpret and renew.